2BytesGoat/PLaiGROUND/README.md

 #### 2.2. 👷‍♂️ With Local Setup

+There are two ways to run the agent locally.
+Both methods achieve the same result - running an AI agent that takes random actions in the game:

 #### **Method 1**
-Once you activated the virtual environment, you'll need to run the script that starts the AI that takes random actions.
+With this method, you need to have the game running with the AI interface enabled (using the `learning on` command).
+The agent will connect to the running game.

 ```
 python scripts/00_random_agent.py
 ```

 #### **Method 2**
-Alternatively, when running locally you can pass the path to the game directory, without needing to start the game beforehand.
+This method launches the game automatically from your script.
+You don't need to have the game running beforehand, but you do need to provide the path to the game directory:

 ```
 python scripts/00_random_agent.py --env_path game_directory --env_name DragonJump
 ```

-You can find out your game_directory by using the `~` (tilda) inside the game and typing `path`
+You can find out your game_directory by opening the game, using the `~` (tilda) key to open the console, and typing `path`.

 ## 📋 What's to come:

 - [ ] add notebook for how to build an If-Else agent
-- [ ] add notebook for how to build a Decission Tree
+- [ ] add notebook for how to build a Decision Tree

 ## 🐐 The GOATs